By Qineng Tan, L.Ac., Ph.D. & Xiaomei Cai, L.Ac., Ph.D.

 What Causes Arthritis?

 Arthritic pain in the joints can be caused by many different factors.
 The most common contributor to osteoarthritis is normal wear and tear on the joints over many years that reduces the amount of cartilage between the bones in key areas.
 Injuries can also cause damage to cartilage.
-Autoimmune disorders like rheumatoid arthritis can cause the body’s own immune system to attack the synovium, the tissues that produce synovial fluid, which provides lubrication to the joints.
+Autoimmune disorders like rheumatoid arthritis or lupus can cause the body’s own immune system to attack the synovium, the tissues that produce synovial fluid, which provides lubrication to the joints.
 The medical community has not discovered the exact cause of rheumatoid arthritis (nor of most autoimmune disorders), but it is possible they are at least partially genetic in origin.
 The body’s immune response to certain bacterial and viral infections can also cause swelling in the joints; this is called reactive arthritis.
 Being overweight also contributes to the development of arthritis, as extra weight puts more strain on the joints.

 Top 10 Types of Arthritis